peter9032/peter9032.github.io/README.md

 ## Contributing

-I welcome contributions to my world of data!
+I welcome contributions to my world of Engineering!
 If you find a bug or have a feature request, please open an issue in the Github repository.
 If you'd like to contribute code, please fork the repository and create a pull request.

-Thank you for entering my world of data!
+Thank you for entering my world of Engineering!
 I hope you enjoy exploring it as much as I enjoy building it.